Norm Letnick: 39th Parliament

 people, like emergency workers or victims of crimes, to obtain blood tests from people who had their bodily fluids come in contact with them.
 Letnick cited encouragement from fire fighters and paramedics, as well as a Clark campaign pledge to debate more private member bills, as reasons for bringing the proposed legislation forward.

 The legislation only received first reading in the third session but Letnick brought it back in the fourth session as Bill M-204 in November 2011.
 Letnick's private members bill was picked up by government and passed unanimously as Bill 39 in May 2012, the first time in 6 years that a private member successfully introduced a Bill that became Law.

 In September 2012 Letnick was appointed Minister of Agriculture for the province of British Columbia.

+On November 22, 2023, Letnick announced that he would not be seeking a fifth term in the Legislature.
+As of May 6, 2024, he serves as the Shadow Minister for Children & Family Development.